Harrowing kidnap tale tackled in award-winning "Room"

-LOS ANGELES (Reuters) - “Room”, a drama about a mother and son held captive for years, hits U.S. cinemas this week after scooping the top prize at the Toronto International Film Festival.
+LOS ANGELES, Oct 14 (Reuters) - “Room”, a drama about a mother and son held captive for years, hits U.S. cinemas this week after scooping the top prize at the Toronto International Film Festival.

 The movie, adapted from a Man Booker Prize-nominated novel by Emma Donoghue, took the People’s Choice Award at this year’s festival, whose past winners, including “The King’s Speech” and “12 Years a Slave” have gone on to enjoy Oscar success.